naasking/AppendLog/README.md

     public interface IAppendLog : IDisposable
     {
         /// <summary>
+        /// The first transaction.
+        /// </summary>
+        TransactionId First { get;  }

+        /// <summary>
+        /// Atomically append data to the durable store.
+        /// </summary>
+        /// <returns>A stream for writing.</returns>
+        Stream Append();

+        /// <summary>
         /// Enumerate the sequence of transactions since <paramref name="lastEvent"/>.
         /// </summary>
         /// <param name="lastEvent">The last event seen.</param>
-        /// <returns>A sequence of transactions since the given event.</returns>
+        /// <returns>An enumerator over the transactions that occurred since the given event.</returns>
-        IEnumerable<KeyValuePair<TransactionId, Stream>> Replay(TransactionId lastEvent);
+        IEventEnumerator Replay(TransactionId lastEvent);
+    }

     /// <summary>
-        /// Replay the log to a stream.
+    /// An event enumerator.
     /// </summary>
-        /// <param name="lastEvent">The event at which to replay.</param>
-        /// <param name="output">The stream to write to.</param>
-        void ReplayTo(TransactionId lastEvent, Stream output);
+    public interface IEventEnumerator : IDisposable
+    {
         /// <summary>
-        /// Atomically append data to the durable store.
+        /// The current transaction.
         /// </summary>
+        TransactionId Transaction { get; }

+        /// <summary>
-        /// <returns>A stream for writing.</returns>
+        /// The stream containing the current event.
-        Stream Append();
+        /// </summary>
+        Stream Stream { get; }

+        /// <summary>
+        /// Asynchronously advance the enumerator to the next event.
+        /// </summary>
+        /// <returns></returns>
+        Task<bool> MoveNext();
     }

-Writing to the log involves simply calling `Append()`, which returns a stream to which you can write, but not read.
+Writing to the log involves simply calling `Append()`, which returns a bounded stream to which you can write, but not read.
 When you dispose the stream, the log is updated atomically with the new data.
 Only a single writer can call Append() at any given time, and this exclusion works across processes too.

-Writing to the stream will most often utilize some serialization API to write out application-specific types, ie. commands for distributed consensus, events for event sourcing, etc.
+Writing to the stream can utilize any serialization API that uses the standard .NET System.IO.Stream abstractions.

 Each TransactionId is a marker for the beginning of an `Append()` event, which can be later used to replay the log's events.